-Students are not to wear or use headphones, "airpods", earbuds, etc. during class, chapel/devotions, small groups, or assemblies.
-Use of such devices will be grounds for confiscation, will be given to administration, and a detention will be assigned to the student.
+Students are not to wear or use headphones, "airpods", earbuds, etc. in class.
+Wearing of such devices will be grounds for confiscation, will be given to administration, and a detention will be assigned to the student.

 Respect

 Students are expected to respect the rights and individuality of other students, administration, staff, and guests and visitors to campus.
 This is also in effect when students or teachers are away from school.
 Consequences for disrespect may result in detention, suspension, or expulsion.